-Used to introduce the first or most important of a number of considerations.‘this side are at an advantage—for a start, there are more of them’
+Used to introduce or emphasize the first or most important of a number of considerations.‘this side is at an advantage—for a start, there are more of them’

 - ‘There was the shepherd's pie, for a start, made from the minced-up leftovers from the Sunday joint.’

 - ‘Well, for a start, I think that we should pursue an independent foreign policy.’

 - ‘Senator Chambers said the issue, for a start, was a matter for the Management Board to decide.’

 - ‘It had to be cotton for a start, and I didn't want any floral design or any narrow straight lines.’

 - ‘If they had discussed it with local people we could have set them straight on a few things, how many people are affected, for a start.’